SEBSCHELLI/MH_SciTweets_Heuristics/README.md

 ![Image Alt Text](categories_science_relatedness.png)

 **Category 1 - Science-related**: Texts that fall under at least one of the following categories:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Category 1.1 - Scientific knowledge (scientifically verifiable claims)**: Does the text include a claim or a question that could be scientifically verified?
+- **Category 1.1 - Scientific knowledge (scientifically verifiable claims):** Does the text include a claim or a question that could be scientifically verified?

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Category 1.2 - Reference to scientific knowledge**: Does the text include at least one reference to scientific knowledge?
+- **Category 1.2 - Reference to scientific knowledge:** Does the text include at least one reference to scientific knowledge?
 References can either be direct, e.g., DOI, title of a paper, or indirect, e.g., a link to an article that includes a direct reference

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Category 1.3 - Related to scientific research in general**:
-Does the text mention a scientific research context (e.g., mention of a scientist, scientific research efforts, research findings)?
+- **Category 1.3 - Related to scientific research in general:** Does the text mention a scientific research context (e.g., mention of a scientist, scientific research efforts, research findings)?

-**Category 2 - Not science-related**: Texts that don’t fall under any of the 3 previous categories.
+**Category 2 - Not science-related**: Texts that do not fall under any of the three subcategories of category 1, i.e., science-relatedness.

 **Heuristics**

-**Heuristics for Category 1.1**
-To find tweets for category 1.1, the final heuristic comprises two heuristics combined with a logical AND operator:
+**Heuristics for Category 1.1: **To find tweets for category 1.1, the final heuristic comprises two heuristics combined with a logical AND operator:
 1. Heuristic 1: pattern-matching for subject-predicate-object patterns (more specifically: noun-verb-noun and noun-verb-adjective patterns) where the predicate must come from a list of predefined predicates (e.g, « cause », « lead to », « help with ») that we extracted from different research works on claims [1-4].
 2. Heuristic 2: scientific term filter where we only keep tweets that contain at least one term from a predefined list of ~30k scientific terms that come from Wikipedia Glossaries, from which we hand-picked the categories that we deemed to be related to science (e.g, « medicine », « history », « biology »).